 Recognizing that IT governance is both a business requirement and a business enabler, the COBIT framework establishes control standards for the IT governance life cycle around the areas of strategic alignment, value delivery, risk management, resource management, and performance management.
 Each IT governance focus area plays a role in the formation and sustainment of IT governance within an organization.
 This internal audit will evaluate the design and implementation of IT governance controls as well as policies and management practices within the Information Systems department.
 This audit will assess the adequacy of controls over strategic planning, risk management and value delivery from IT initiatives.

 Phishing attacks are one of the most common security challenges that both individuals and companies face in keeping their information secure.
 Whether it’s getting access to passwords, credit cards, or other sensitive information, hackers are using email, social media, phone calls, and any form of communication they can to steal valuable data.

 Email phishing is on the rise and more sophisticated than ever.
 While phishing attacks are primarily used to separate victims from their money, they are also used as part of the first wave of more sophisticated attacks.

 Types of email phishing attacks include but are not limited to:

-Our audits are conducted using industry leading practice standards and guidance including:
+Our audits are conducted using industry-leading practice standards and guidance including:

 PRA will perform an assessment of conformance with a recognized cyber security framework (OSFI, ISO, NIST or SANS).

-Review of project charter and conversion risk assessment; review of user acceptance testing and data clean-up prior to conversion; post-conversion review of key General Ledger accounts, data samples and other evidence of correct data conversions.
+Review of the project charter and conversion risk assessment; review of user acceptance testing and data clean-up prior to conversion; post-conversion review of key General Ledger accounts, data samples and other evidence of correct data conversions.